datastaxdevs/workshop-IOS-Swift-Astra/README.md

 $ pod install
 ```

-Now the pods are installed and the project will build once opened on XCode!
+Now the pods are installed and the project will build once opened on Xcode!

 #### Remove Pods from project:
 1. After cloning the git repo, go to your project directory by running: